-The Company adopted a pension plan under the Labor Pension Act (the "LPA"), which is a state-managed defined contribution plan.
-Under the LPA, the Company makes monthly contributions to employees' individual pension accounts at 6% of monthly salaries and wages.
+The Company and XPT Taiwan adopted a pension plan under the Labor Pension Act (the "LPA"), which is a state-managed defined contribution plan.
+Under the LPA, the Company makes monthly contributions to national employees' individual pension accounts at 6% of monthly salaries and wages.

-NSH, Musonic, NSI, EIC and XPT Investment are an investment holding trade company; therefore, there is no retirement policy.
+NSH, Musonic, NSI, EIC and XPT Investment are an investment holding or trade company; therefore, there is no retirement policy.
 Keentech, Valver, Yeu Chuan, and Xin Hong Zhou pay endowment insurance in accordance with the regulations of mainland China.
-They are approved by local governments to contribute to local governments under the local regulations.
+They are approved by local governments to contribute according to local regulations to local governments.
 Topkey (VN) Corp contributes retirement pension fund on a monthly basic under the regulations of local governments to local governments.